7 to 10 inches in length; rarely weigh more than 1 pound

 White perch grow seven to ten inches in length and rarely weigh more than one pound.
 They have a silvery, greenish-gray body with faint lines on the sides; a whitish belly; and a highly domed, gray or blackish black.
 Their lower jaw is slightly projecting.
 They have a mildly forked tail, three spines on their anal fin, and a deep notch in their dorsal fin.
 The first part of the dorsal fin also has several spines.

-Adults eat small fish, insects, detritus, and fish eggs and larvae.
+Adults eat small fish, insects, debris, and fish eggs and larvae.
 Juveniles feed on tiny zooplankton, including insects and crustaceans.